Iliaromanov/Resume-Chatbot-Model/README.md

     "responses": ["😳 Looks like you found a feature Ilia hasn't finished building yet.
 For now lets just move on pretend this never happened ..."], "context_set": "Here are some other things I can help you with" },

+Have a quick chat with IliaBOT for an interactive way to get some insights about myself and my resume!
 -->